AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >
 >This section only discusses components that are available out-of-the-box in a standard AEM installation.
 >
->Depending on your instance you may have customized components developed explicitly for your requirements.
-These may even have the same name as some of the components discussed here.
+>Depending on your instance, you may have customized components developed explicitly for your requirements.
+These custom components may even have the same name as some of the components discussed here.

 The components are available on the **Components** tab of the side panel of the page editor when [editing a page](/help/sites-authoring/editing-content.md).